waltersmac/Task-Tracker-API/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── api                <- Flask application scripts
-    ├── data               <- Hold the sqlite database ├── database           <- This holds the sql_db, models, schema and the crud scripts ├── models             <- Saved images from the notebooks and flask app webpage │
+    ├── data               <- Hold the sqlite database ├── core               <- This holds the sql_db, models, schema and the crud scripts ├── models             <- Saved images from the notebooks and flask app webpage │
     ├── test               <- Unit tests for the FastAPI application